 - To prepare personnel to function effectively across teams (individualized family service plan teams, community teams, interagency teams) and to understand the roles of their interdisciplinary teammates

 The program is delivered in a hybrid format: Classes meet on campus one day each month, and additional course content is delivered through online distance education.
 The program can be taken alone or integrated with bachelor's, master’s, or clinical doctoral degree programs.
 Personnel who are working in the field may use their work site for field training.
-Degree-bearing programs incorporate the courses in alternative arrangements (e.g., Master of Science/Certificate of Advanced Graduate Study in School Psychology, MS in Speech-Language Pathology, MS in Counseling Psychology), meaning that some classes stand in place for others and/or serve as electives.
+Degree-bearing programs incorporate the courses in alternative arrangements (e.g., Master of Science/Certificate of Advanced Graduate Study in School Psychology, Master of Science in Speech-Language Pathology, Master of Science in Counseling Psychology), meaning that some classes stand in place for others and/or serve as electives.
 These program plans are worked out with your advisors.